Symmetries of Schroedinger equation with scalar and vector potentials

 Symmetries of the Schr\"odinger-Pauli equations with respect to the continuous groups of transformations are classified in \cite{NNNN}.
-But it has been done only for such equations which describe a chargeless particle like the neutron.
+But it had been done only for such equations which describe chargeless particles like the neutron.
 Higher symmetries of such equations have been studied also.
 We can mention the papers devoted to its supersymmetries \cite{kar, N5}, higher order symmetries \cite{N6,N7} and Fock symmetries \cite{N8,N9}.
 Relativistic systems with Pauli interaction which admit the mentioned symmetries were studied in \cite{Mafia, beck1, beck2}.

-But all mentioned results are restricted to Schr\"odinger equations with scalar or matrix potentials and have nothing to do with equations including the vector potential of the external electromagnetic field.
-The higher symmetries of Schr\"odinger equation for charged particles interacting with magnetic fields is a relatively new research field, their systematic study starts recently with papers \cite{snobl, snobl1}.
-Let us mention that the problem of separation of variables in such equations was discussed long time ago \cite{Zha}.
+But all the mentioned results are restricted to SEs with scalar or matrix potentials and have nothing to do with equations including the vector potential of the external electromagnetic field.
+The higher symmetries of SE for charged particles interacting with magnetic fields is a relatively new research field, their systematic study starts recently with papers \cite{snobl, snobl1}.
+Let us mention that the problem of separation of variables in such equations was discussed long time ago in paper \cite{Zha}.

-However, a description of continuous symmetries for Schr\"odinger equations with vector potentials is still missing, and just these symmetries are discussed in the present paper.
-We give the complete classification of such equations which admit inequivalent symmetries.
-Moreover, we consider equations including a superposition of vector and scalar potentials.

-Notice that some of the found symmetries are valid only for the superposition and are not valid if either scalar or vector potential is trivial.
-In other words, the potentials of the electromagnetic field appears to be dependent thanks to some symmetries of Schr\"odinger equation.